Blog Post

 Illustration: What is a Workflow Process?

 The definition of “workflow process” is a series of human or machine tasks that must be completed sequentially or in parallel to achieve an expected business outcome.
+A clearly defined process workflow helps to streamline operations, enhance efficiency, reduce errors, and embed these processes in daily business activities.
 The process is usually linear and proceeds in a sequence determined by actions and governed by pre-defined business rules.

 See a Workflow Process in Action